keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - Sherwin is there with ~~ 30 assembly members and 4 Very Important People
 	- Makara and Olivias parents.
 	- I Am Going To Cry
+- The Assembly worships this thing called The Ha
+- giant arch covered in these same runes as the weird room
 -